fsaforo1/my-masters-degree-in-statistics/README.md

 ## Probability and Statistics

-Well, this section is self-explanatory.
+Well, this section is self explanatory.
 I will recommend you thoroughly understand the following concepts: Transformations, Independency and Copulas, Convergence, Sufficiency, Parameter Estimation and Inference, and the Exponential Family of Distributions.
 Dr. Luis Escobar of LSU has amazing lecture notes on these topics.

 * [Statistical Inference](https://www.amazon.com/Statistical-Inference-George-Casella/dp/0534243126) - Casella and Berger
 * [Stat 414/415](https://newonlinecourses.science.psu.edu/stat414/) - Penn State